nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 Submit your Changes.
 If you have the Server names:port correct, Nginx4Azure will validate and return a Success message.

-**Warning:**  If you stop and start your AKS cluster, or add/remove Nodes in the Pools, this Upstream list `WILL` have to be updated to match.
-It is a static configuration that must match the Worker Nodes:NodePort definition in your AKS cluster.
+**Important!**  If you stop then re-start your AKS cluster, or scale up/down, or add/remove VMSS worker nodes in the AKS NodePools, this Upstream list `WILL` have to be updated to match!
+Any changes to the Worker nodes in the Cluster will need to be matched exactly, as it is a static configuration that must match the Worker Nodes:NodePort definition in your AKS cluster.
 If you change the static nginx-ingress NodePort Service, you will have to match it here as well.

 Repeat the step above, but create a new file called `/etc/nginx/conf.d/aks2-upstreams.conf`, for your second, AKS2 Cluster: